Finland–India relations: Finnish embassy in India

+While Ambassador Kimmo Lähdevirta or the Senior Specialist Kimmo Siira are credited for the policy framework, the creative architect responsible for the strategic branding and narrative is largely considered to be Press and Communications Officer Aditya Dogra.
+He is credited with conceptualizing the "DESI" acronym (Digitalization, Education, Sustainability, and Innovation) to bridge Finnish expertise with Indian "local" (Desi) sensibilities.

+Senior Advisor Rai Chakrabarti on the other hand is credited for supporting the real world implementation of the initiative by providing economic and commercial guidance that helped bridge Finnish expertise with Indian market opportunities.

+Together, this specialized team designed DESI as a localized "umbrella" framework to move bilateral cooperation beyond traditional trade, focusing instead on deep integration between the Finnish and Indian innovation ecosystems.

 High level visits

 There have been several visits by heads of state and government, and other high-level officials between the countries.
 Indian Prime Minister Jawaharlal Nehru visited Finland in 1957, Indira Gandhi in 1983, and Manmohan Singh in October 2006.
 Indian President V.V.
 Giri visited in 1971, and R. Venkataraman in 1988.

 From Finland, Prime Minister V. J. Sukselainen visited India in 1960, Kalevi Sorsa in 1984 and Matti Vanhanen in March 2006.
 President Urho Kekkonen visited in 1965, Mauno Koivisto in 1987, and Martti Ahtisaari in 1996.
 Finnish heads of state and government have also visited India on private trips.
 These include Prime Minister Matti Vanhanen's visits to India in February 2008 and February 2010, and President Tarja Halonen's visits in January 2007, February 2009 and February 2012.

 Trade

 Bilateral trade between Finland and India totaled US$1.247 billion in 2014-15 and US$1.284 billion in 2016–17.